A globally convergent gradient-like method based on the Armijo line search: Introduction

+When the objective function $f$ is a strongly convex quadratic all of the above CG parameters are equivalent with an exact line search and the CG methods, obtained from them, converge to the global minimizer of $f$ in at most $n$ iterates.
+The global convergence properties of these and some other CG methods are reviewed in \cite{h1}.

-The Wolfe and the strong Wolfe conditions play an important role in establishing the global convergence of many CG methods \cite{dai1999nonlinear,dai2000nonlinear,gilbert1992global,liu2015conjugate,livieris2018descent,yao2018improved}.
-But finding the step length that satisfies these condition needs some additional gradient evaluations.
+The Wolfe and the strong Wolfe conditions play an important role in establishing the global convergence of many CG methods \cite{d1,g00,l01,l2,y1}.
+But finding the steplength that satisfies these conditions, need some additional gradient evaluations.
 So, the Wolfe and the strong Wolfe line search are more expensive than the Armijo line search.

 Another important property of the step direction, in convergence analysis of a CG method, is the "sufficient descent" condition.
-A direction $d_k$ is called a sufficient descent direction if there is a positive parameter $c$ such that,
+A direction $d_k$ is called a sufficient descent direction if there exists a positive parameter $c$ such that,

-The pioneer work about the global convergence of FR method with inexact line search was proposed by Al-Baali \cite{al1985descent}.
+The pioneer work about the global convergence of FR method with inexact line search was proposed by Al-Baali \cite{a1}.
 He proved that FR method generates sufficient descent directions and this method is globally convergent when the steplength satisfy the strong Wolfe conditions with $0<c_1<c_2<\frac{1}{2}$.
-Liu et al. \cite{guanghui1995global} and Dai and Yuan \cite{dai1999nonlinear} extended this result to $c_2=\frac{1}{2}$.
-It is shown that FR method with the strong Wolfe line search may not be a descent direction for the case that $c_2>\frac{1}{2}$ \cite{dolan2002benchmarking}.
+Liu et al. \cite{g1} and Dai and Yuan \cite{d1} extended this result to $c_2=\frac{1}{2}$.
+It is shown that FR method with the strong Wolfe line search may not be a descent direction for the case that $c_2>\frac{1}{2}$ \cite{d2}.

 For FR method, neither Armijo line search nor Wolfe line search, guarantee that the directions generated by this method are sufficient descent directions.
-In 2006 \cite{zhang2006global}, Zhang et al. proposed a modified FR conjugate gradient method that guarantees the sufficient descent property under an Armijo-type line search.
+In 2006 \cite{z1}, Zhang et al. proposed a modified FR conjugate gradient method.
 In their method, the direction $d_k$ is computed by,